Admission and Affordability

 • Can we visit the School again after decision letters are mailed?

 Absolutely!
 We understand the process of choosing a school can be overwhelming and anxiety-filled.
 We aim to make the process as easy and accessible for you.
-Please contact our Admission Office as soon as possible if you would like to schedule a revisit.
+Please email us at admission@xrds.org as soon as possible if you would like to schedule a revisit.

 • Is it necessary to reapply to Crossroads if my child is not admitted for the upcoming academic year?

 Yes.
-The application does not “roll over.”
 We have found that it is crucial to have the most current and complete information possible when considering an applicant for admission.
-Therefore, the waitlist is closed in the middle of September.
 Students wishing to be considered for the subsequent year must reapply.

 • What are the K-12 tuition and fees?